Upcoming Northwest Folklife Events

 Presenting more than 5,000 performers, the Festival draws from the 100+ cultural communities that Northwest Folklife collaborates with year-round.
 The festival is more than a celebration of the diversity of the Pacific Northwest, it’s a chance to engage directly with the many communities that make up our region.
 The Northwest Folklife Festival is our key annual event bringing up to 250,000 people over four days to the Seattle Center.

-Crossroads Cultural Arts Series: Anjali Music School
+[CANCELED] Crossroads Cultural Arts Series: Anjali Joshi & Ensemble

-June 15 | 6:30 - 8:30 PM | Crossroads Bellevue Market Stage
+June 20 | 6:30 - 8:30 PM | Crossroads Bellevue Market Stage

 Indian Instrumental Orchestral Music